ethereum/populus/docs/dev_cycle.part-01.rst

 In this example we will work with a very simple contract that accepts donations for later use.
-The contract will also handle the donations' USD value.
+The contract will also handle the donations value in USD.

 Since the ETH/USD exchange rate fluctates, typically upward, we want to track not only how much ETH the contract collected, but also the accumulating USD value of the donations *at the time of the donation*.